The Academy of American and International Law

 Download the Brochure (pdf)For more details, download the online brochure.

 About the Academy

-The Academy provides an opportunity for people from outside the United States to study American and international legal and business institutions, with an emphasis on American legal institutions and process.
+The Academy provides an introduction for people from outside the United States to American and international legal and business institutions, with an emphasis on American legal institutions and process.
 It is business-oriented and addresses a wide range of law-related commercial transactions.
 Participants explore the role of law in the settlement of disputes and in the establishment of an orderly structure of international relations - both private and governmental.

 The program is intended for lawyers from countries other than the United States who are interested in international law.
 It is not a degree program and is not as comprehensive as a Master of Laws Program.
 It is not intended for those with extensive experience--either the corporate lawyer or the private practitioner.
-Instead, it is a six-week course designed for someone who is in the early stages of a career that may now or in the future include international law.
+Instead, it is a five-week program designed for someone who is in the early stages of a career that may now or in the future include international law.
 It provides a broad introduction to a variety of areas important to the practice of international business law, and an introduction to the laws of the United States.
 Learn more about our Alumni.

 Hear more from past particpants of the Academy

 The Academy has attracted lawyers who have gone on to very prominent positions in their home countries, as evidenced by the list of Storey Award recipients.
 Our goal is to provide a forum for those who are among the "best and brightest" lawyers, giving them an opportunity to enhance their knowledge and experience.
 The Robert G. Storey award is presented semi-annually to a past participant of the Academy who has demonstrated the qualities of leadership and integrity that were embodied in Dean Storey.

 The faculty includes distinguished scholars and practicing lawyers with national and international experience in legal, business and public affairs.
 The program emphasizes practical approaches for people engaged in transnational legal and economic relationships.

 Hear from Academy faculty member, Bryan A. Garner